 Their cheapest shared hosting plan for a single domain costs only a few dollars a month.
-For a little bit more money, you can add unlimited domains.
+For a little bit more money, you can add unlimited domains and subdomains.

 But Bluehost isn’t solely for beginners.
 They are staunch supporters of the Open Source community and they provide advanced developer tools like SSH Access, FTP, and a fully-customized Linux kernel.

 Their corporate vision is to create “a better safer web for everyone.”
 Bluehost supports this vision by investing in open source projects, promoting web civility, and making their service easy for people of all ages to use.